Install a Database

-If you already have a MySQL or PostgreSQL database installed that you will be using with FusionAuth, you can skip this section completely.
+If you already have a PostgreSQL database installed that you will be using with FusionAuth, you can skip this section completely.
+If you are using MySQL and already have MySQL installed, you will still need to install the MySQL Connector to ensure FusionAuth works properly.

 In order to use FusionAuth, you need to install a database.
 The database requirements are provided in the System Requirements.
 Follow the instructions below to install a supported database.